Bethmann Bank: History

 The forerunner of ABN AMRO was founded in the Netherlands by King William I in 1824 and began at an early stage to concentrate on world trade.
 The financing business led the bank to open branches on all continents, laying the foundation for today's international network.

+In 2004, the three banks merged to form Delbrück Bethmann Maffei as a subsidiary of ABN AMRO.
+In 2011, it was renamed as Bethmann Bank.

 Founding

 The establishment of the Bethmann bank in Frankfurt am Main is dated to 1748, the year when Johann Philipp Bethmann (1715–1793), who had inherited the trading enterprise of his uncle Jakob Adami in 1746, officially took his brother Simon Moritz as a partner.
 From that point the enterprise was called Gebrüder Bethmann.

 Within a short span of time, the Bethmann bank developed into one of Frankfurt's leading (Christian-owned) banks, on a scale comparable only to its younger rival, the House of Rothschild.
 The bank's fortunes began to rise in 1754 based on its business in imperial, princely and municipal bonds and skyrocketed from 1778, thanks to the bank's innovation of breaking the Austrian emperor's borrowing down into "sub-bonds" (Partialobligationen) at 1000 gulden each offered to the public, which made them tradeable in secondary markets.
 This transformed the bank from a lender to an underwriter of bond issues.
 At one point, the profits of Gebrüder Bethmann exceeded those of all its Frankfurt competitors together, and it ranked first among all German banks.